Jwakers/articuria/README.md

 ## Optional Enhancements for MVP

 - [ ] Video expiry (automatic delete) on free accounts (use a webhook to manage the database / or a cron job and do it directly from the server)
+- Enhance video recording page:
+  - [ ] Countdown timer before recording.
+  - [ ] Better prominence of the table topic with animations (overlay the video.
+Start large and then reduce size)
+  - [ ] Center the video when recording starts
+  - [ ] After recording is saved.
+Add section to link to that video
+- Improve the traffic light indicator:
+  - [ ] Make it more visible
+  - [ ] Have a section that explains the traffic light system